Integrated Eye Care and Ocular Therapeutics (10296.1)

 If you have a RAP that you wish to apply to your studies, it is your responsibility to communicate with your Unit Convener in writing at least 7 days before your in-class assessment is due.
 Please attach your RAP with your request.

-Students who obtain an aggregate mark greater than 50% for the unit, but failed either the on-campus case analysis assessment OR the final exam (with a grade of 45-49.9%), must successfully complete an additional piece of assessment for the corresponding failed assessment in order to pass this unit.
+For students who are in their final semester of their degree, e.g. finishing this unit would result in completion of the Bachelor of Vision Science, AND the student has obtain an aggregate mark greater than 50% for the unit, but failed the final exam (with a grade of 45-49.9%), students will be given an opportunity to attempt an additional piece of assessment for the corresponding failed assessment and must complete this supplementary assessment successfully (mark 50% or greater) in order to pass this unit.
 The content of the additional assessment will be comparable to the failed assessment.
 It will be held following the Semester 1 examination period and students should expect to have their grade withheld (WH) until the additional assessment has been completed.
-If the student passes the additional assessment, their mark on the nominate assessment item will be upgraded to 50%.
+If the student passes the additional assessment (50% or better), they shall recieve the minimum required mark required to receive a pass grade in that unit (e.g. 50/100).

 In the event a student is unable to attend their scheduled examination and the reason meets the criteria for acceptable grounds for extenuating circumstances, the student should submit a 'Request for Deferred Examination Application' form with original documentary evidence to the Timetabling and Examinations Office.
-This must be lodged within three days of the scheduled examination.
-Deferred Examination Applications lodged after the due submission date may be considered only if circumstances made it impossible for the application to be lodged before, or immediately after the original examination (e.g. ongoing serious illness exists).
+This must be lodged within three (3) days of the scheduled examination.
 Students are not usually permitted to defer a deferred final exam.
 Any student who does not undertake their deferred exam will receive a mark of zero for the exam.
 Where students are able to provide evidence of exceptional circumstances that led to them being unable to sit their deferred final exam, they may apply for a late withdrawal from the unit using the 'Enrolment Amendment' form.

 This unit contains participatory elements which are vital to the Optometry Board of Australia entry-level competencies for optometrists (https://onlinelibrary.wiley.com/doi/full/10.1111/cxo.12216).